Adding Video to Websites (embed.html)

 Attention!
-Low-latency broadcasting consumes more CPU and network resources, do not use it without a real need.
+Low-latency broadcasting consumes more CPU and network resources, so do not use it without a real need.

 dvr — opens the archive player.
 To access the file, specify the value true.
 See DVR player below for details.

-from — Unix timestamp from where to start playing.
+from — the Unix timestamp from where to start playing.
 If this option is specified, the player will play the timeshift-abs playlist starting from the specified time.

-to — Unix timestamp where to end playing.
+to — the Unix timestamp where to end playing.
 Used only together with from.
 The player will open HLS VOD, and rewinding will be available within the specified time interval.